jacklule/DataViz-Syllabus/GitHubSetUp.md

 <p> To Customize the GitHub Page, which will eventually be their GitHub portfolio:</p>

+- After creating username.github.io, students can personalize that page;
+- they should go to page --- username.github.io -- and find the setting link to the top right;

 **UPDATE**: After a month of trial, I think github.io will work for students.
 The students will learn to create a new html page to embed and publish each assignment thus doubling the value of each lesson.
 To get them set up:

 - Students first must **set up their text editor to create html pages**.
 For the Mac, this means to edit Preferences in Apple TextEdit.
 [Apple Support: How to Set Up TextEdit](https://support.apple.com/kb/ta20406?locale=en_US).
 In sum: Under Preferences, Click the Plain Text radio button for New Document Format; Under Saving, click the checkbox to turn off "Append '.txt' extension to plain text files."